divio/divio-cloud-docs/introduction/08-create-custom-boilerplate.rst

 Create a custom Boilerplate
 ===========================

+..  admonition:: See also

+    * :ref:`about-boilerplates`

 Each Divio Cloud site has a frontend *Boilerplate*, a set of default templates and static files.

 Typically, a Boilerplate will define how the Django templates are structured and will commit the project to certain frontend frameworks and tools.

-We provide :ref:`a number of default Boilerplates <about-boilerplates>`, suited to different purposes.
+We provide :ref:`a number of default Boilerplates <built-in-boilerplates>`, suited to different purposes.

 However, you may have your own preferences for frontend setups (tooling,